Get all the latest data for Santo Domingo

 If you want to go into more details, we also have a blog article detailing the updated housing prices in Santo Domingo.

-Sources and methodology: we compared volatility patterns using price history from Global Property Guide and macroeconomic stability assessments from the IMF 2025 Article IV report.
-We also incorporated our own multi-year tracking of Santo Domingo neighborhood prices.
+Sources and methodology: we compared volatility patterns using price data from Global Property Guide, stability assessments from the IMF, and the World Bank's Dominican Republic MPO.
+Our own multi-year tracking provided the local benchmark.

 Is Santo Domingo resilient during downturns historically?